anusha26715/employee-directory/README.md

 GitHub Pages and similar static hosts cannot process Freemarker templates.
 This approach allows you to demonstrate both front-end skills and understanding of server-side templating.

+## Freemarker & Java: My Approach and Willingness to Learn

+I have not previously worked with Java or Freemarker templates, but I have researched their purpose and usage for this assignment.
+I understand that Freemarker is a server-side template engine commonly used with Java to inject data into HTML templates before sending them to the browser.

+For this project, I have:
+- Provided Freemarker template examples in the `templates/` folder to demonstrate my understanding of how data would be rendered server-side.
+- Simulated Freemarker’s data injection using JavaScript arrays and DOM manipulation, as a stand-in for server-side rendering.

+**If given the opportunity, I am confident I can quickly learn and implement Freemarker and Java, as I have demonstrated the ability to research and adapt to new technologies.**